Charpollo/LEOS-RO/docs/RED-ORBIT-VALUE-PROPOSITION.md

 ## Executive Summary

-RED ORBIT is the world's first browser-based space simulation platform capable of tracking **1,000,000 objects** with real Newtonian physics using WebGPU compute shaders.
-While competitors charge $500K+/year for tools limited to 5,000 objects with simplified physics, we deliver **200x the scale** with actual physics at zero server cost.
+RED ORBIT is the world's first browser-based space simulation platform capable of simulating **8,000,000 objects** with real Newtonian physics using WebGPU compute shaders.
+While competitors charge $500K+/year for tools limited to 5,000 objects with simplified physics, we deliver **1,600x the scale** with actual physics at zero server cost.

+**Note**: Full conjunction analysis is limited to ~100,000 objects due to computational constraints (see CONJUNCTION-TRACKING-LIMITATIONS.md for details).

 ---